 ‘Eyes Wide Shut’ is probably the most Kubrickian of all Kubrick films.
-You can attempt an explanation to all of his other films, but no absolute one is possible to this one.
+You can attempt an explanation to all of his other films, but no absolute one is possible for this one.
 It is the master’s final statement on the slumber of modern life.
-It’s dream-like narrative fueled by stunning visual detail, a bravura performance from Nicole Kidman and a masterful use of Ligeti’s music, lend the film the ability to compel the audience to get lost in it, and believe me is it hard to recover.
-Very few films are as twisted as ‘Eyes Wide Shut’.
+It’s dream-like narrative fueled by stunning visual detail, a bravura performance from Nicole Kidman and masterful use of Ligeti’s music lend the film the ability to compel the audience to get lost in it, and believe me, is it hard to recover.
+Very few films are as twisted as ‘Eyes Wide Shut.’

 10. Code Unknown

-Michael Haneke originally attempted this kind of film with 71 Fragments, a Chronology of Chance – an abject failure despite the great film-maker behind it.
-Code Unknown is a more successful voyage into challenging cinema; with effectively interwoven storylines that leave the viewer wanting more every time the credits roll- though that is also the heart off the issue.
-Despite some great stand-alone scenes, Code Unknown’s grand message is pushed as some kind of profound realisation that looms larger and larger with each second taken towards the climax.
-It does not, however, reveal anything- and several viewings in I can gather little of worth from this twisty flick other than the rare microcosmic wonder Haneke was able to squeeze in.
+Michael Haneke originally attempted this kind of film with 71 Fragments, a Chronology of Chance – an abject failure despite the great filmmaker behind it.
+Code Unknown is a more successful voyage into challenging cinema; with effectively interwoven storylines that leave the viewer wanting more every time the credits roll- though that is also the heart of the issue.
+Despite some great stand-alone scenes, Code Unknown’s grand message is pushed as some kind of profound realization that looms larger and larger with each second taken towards the climax.
+However, it does not reveal anything- and several viewings in I can gather little of worth from this twisty flick other than the rare microcosmic wonder Haneke was able to squeeze in.

 Read More: Movies Like Dunkirk